All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Will eating more calories slow my weight loss on semaglutide?

 Within reason, eating adequate calories (above the minimum floor but below your maintenance level) supports healthier, more sustainable weight loss.
 It preserves muscle, prevents metabolic slowdown, and reduces the risk of weight regain.
-Faster is not always better when it comes to weight loss.
+Faster isn't always better for weight loss.

 Do I need to eat differently at different semaglutide doses?